StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

 kubectl create namespace stackstate
 ```

-### 2) Generate `values.yaml`
+### Generate `values.yaml`

-We will use the `generate_values.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation) of the helm chart to generate a `values.yaml` file containing your license key, API key etc.
+Before we can use Helm to deploy StackState, we need to generate a `values.yaml` file containing your license key, API key etc.

+The `generate_values.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation) of the helm chart will guide you through generating

 {% hint style="info" %}
 If you didn't already, run `helm repo update` to make sure that the latest version of the Helm chart is used.